 Tam – M. A Jalapeno for those who’d like a lot less heat.

-Lemon Drop- M. A golden aji from Brazil, about the size of your little finger,
+Drop- M. A golden aji from Brazil, about the size of your little finger, hot and citrusy.

 Peter Red – M. Funny shape, heat between Jalapeno and Tabasco.